uhatikus/UAIssistant/README.md

 make stopdb
 ```

-- if you would like to refresh the db
+- if you would like to clean the db

 ```
 make cleandb